briatte/srqm/README.md

 ## Requirements

 The course requires a working copy of [Stata 12](http://www.stata.com/), by StataCorp.
-Minimal system requirements are Mac OS X 10.5 or Windows XP SP2.
+Minimal system requirements are Mac OS X 10.5 ("Leopard") or Windows XP SP2 (Service Pack 2).

 Backward compatibility extends back to Stata 10, which means that the course do-files should be able to run after a few adjustments on older operating systems.